 With a global population explosion underway and increasing numbers of people migrating to urban centres, some argue that cities will have to get smarter or face collapse.
-Which is why, according to industry analysts, the “smart city” will represent a $39.5bn (£25.1bn) marketplace by 2016.
+Which is why the “smart city” is already a fast booming marketplace comprising a vast array of complex elements.

 Whole new cities, such as Songdo in South Korea, have already been constructed according to this template.
 Its buildings have automatic climate control and computerised access; its roads and water, waste and electricity systems are dense with electronic sensors to enable the city’s brain to track and respond to the movement of residents.
 But such places retain an eerie and half-finished feel to visitors – which perhaps shouldn’t be altogether surprising.

 The business case for creating smart city solutions can be tough to prove, according to Mischa Dohler, professor of wireless communications at King’s College London.
 “We struggle quite a lot coming up with first order business cases when it comes to smart cities,” he said.
 “It takes a lot of time to get this going and it takes a lot of capital and cities are strapped [for cash].”

 For new initiatives to thrive, it is vital for cities to open up the data they are collecting, said Dan Byles, a former MP and V-P corporate development at Living PlanIT.
 “Cities need to put this data on to an accessible platform for app developers, who can then create smart applications from that data”.

 Although the disruption of Covid-19 may temporarily curtail development plans, the long term trajectory is positive.
 The global economic slowdown will impact smart cities both negatively and positively.
 Some projects have already seen a slowdown, and Alphabet’s Sidewalk Labs cited the pandemic as the main reason for shelving their ambitious Toronto smart city plan.
 However, analysts have noted that the project faced considerable local opposition over privacy concerns.